Preparing for my demonstration of linocutting in the NEWASHGATE gallery in Farnham. 10.6.17

 In days of old, if artists wanted copies of their work, they had to go to a specialist commercial Offset Litho company and have a minimum of 250 copies made but this was a time consuming and very expensive exercise.

 Following on from the digital revolution in the 1980’s, home computers could be hooked up to ink jet or laser printer and some very good quality “copies” could be made quickly, in short runs and more importantly – cheaply.
-In 2017, for the very best quality digital reproduction you need to enlist the services of a specialist digital printing company, with a “top end” high resolution scanner and a Giclee” printer.
+Now, for the very best quality digital reproduction you need to enlist the services of a specialist digital printing company, with a “top end” high resolution scanner and a Giclee” printer.

 “Giclee” means “little squirt” in French : very expensive inks are simply squirted at a piece of paper, resulting in a copy that specialists claim will last for 70 years.
 Alternatively, a fine art print – if it has been created on acid free paper, with good quality inks, will last for hundreds of years as witnessed by the wood engravings of Renaissance artists from the 15th century !

-Furthermore, when I lived in London, I worked at the studio of Maureen Black, one of the founder members, of “Greenwich Printmakers”, who encouraged me to experiment with aquatint, (a method of etching used to produce varying levels of tone).
+Furthermore, when I lived in London, I worked at the studio of Maureen Black, one of the founder members, of “Greenwich Printmakers” and she encouraged me to experiment with aquatint, (a method of etching used to produce varying levels of tone).
 Over the ensuing years, I’ve dabbled with intaglio printmaking and although I exhibited with Greenwich Printmakers I didn’t really consider myself a “printmaker” until much later, when I became a member of Portsmouth’s “Omega Printmakers”.
 I have since discovered the joys of Wood Engraving, lino cutting and collagraphs and now make and show fine art prints in a number of different galleries.

 I will add some descriptions of popular methods of fine art printmaking later. . .